clayrisser/jams-programming-guide/README.md

 ```

 ### Avoid session storage on single page web applications
-_Single page web applications never get reloaded during a session,
+Single page web applications never get reloaded during a session,
 so there's no reason to use sessionStorage.
-If you need a global state,
+If you need global state,
-use an in memory state machine like Redux._
+use an in memory state machine like Redux.

 ## React